Effects of shear displacement on the conductance of monolayer/gapped bilayer/monolayer graphene junctions: Implications for ac-dc conversion: Introduction

 Interlayer shear vibrations in bilayer and few-layer graphene have been observed experimentally by Raman spectroscopy and time-resolved optical measurements, demonstrating low-frequency shear phonon modes and their dependence on the number of layers~\cite{Tan2012Shear,2013NanoLett,LCM}.
 Despite these experimental advances, analytical descriptions of the associated electronic effects remain relatively limited compared with the well-developed theory of intralayer strain, where lattice deformations can be described as effective gauge fields within continuum Dirac models~\cite{CastroNeto2009,Suzuura2002,Sasaki2006,Guinea2010,Vozmediano2010}.
 While this gauge-field framework has clarified the microscopic origin of electron--phonon coupling in monolayer graphene, interlayer shear displacements in bilayer systems have been explored far less extensively, especially when a large electric-field-induced energy gap is present~\cite{shear-theory-1,shear-theory-2}.
 First-principles calculations have examined the relationship between the gap width and shear displacement; however, the underlying physical origin has not yet been clarified~\cite{shear-theory-3}.

-It is also worth noting that a variety of one-dimensional electronic states inside the bulk energy gap of graphene-based systems have been extensively studied, including edge states~\cite{edge-0,edge-1,edge-2,edge-3,edge-4,edge-5} and domain-wall states, where the domain walls arise from differences in perpendicular electric fields~\cite{domain-gate-1,domain-gate-2,domain-gate-3,domain-gate-4,domain-gate-5,domain-gate-6,domain-gate-7,domain-gate-8}, interlayer stacking~\cite{domain-stacking-1,domain-stacking-2,domain-stacking-3,domain-stacking-4,domain-stacking-5,domain-stacking-6}, or sublattice site energies~\cite{domain-sublattice-1,domain-sublattice-2}.
+It is also worth noting that a variety of one-dimensional electronic states inside the bulk energy gap of graphene-based systems have been extensively studied, including edge states~\cite{edge-0,edge-1,edge-2,edge-3,edge-4,edge-5} and domain-wall states, where the domain walls arise from differences in perpendicular electric fields~\cite{domain-gate-0,domain-gate-1,domain-gate-2,domain-gate-3,domain-gate-4,domain-gate-5,domain-gate-6,domain-gate-7,domain-gate-8}, interlayer stacking~\cite{domain-stacking-1,domain-stacking-2,domain-stacking-3,domain-stacking-4,domain-stacking-5,domain-stacking-6}, or sublattice site energies~\cite{domain-sublattice-1,domain-sublattice-2}.
 These states propagate along specific interfaces and are often protected by topology or symmetry.
 In contrast, the present work focuses on evanescent bulk states inside the gap, which do not form real dispersion lines (RDLs) but instead govern tunneling and decay processes across gapped regions.
 The electronic structure of such evanescent states is naturally described in terms of complex dispersion lines (CDLs), in which the real and imaginary parts of the wave vector encode oscillatory and decaying behavior, respectively.
-While CDLs have been extensively studied in conventional semiconductor heterostructures~\cite{CDL-1,CDL-2}, systematic analyses of CDLs in graphene-based junctions have mostly been restricted to models neglecting the skew interlayer hoppings $\gamma_3$ and $\gamma_4$.
-These skew hoppings play a more significant role than the vertical hopping $\gamma_1$ in determining the influence of interlayer shear displacement on the CDL.
+While CDLs have been extensively studied in conventional semiconductor heterostructures~\cite{CDL-1,CDL-2}, studies of CDLs and evanescent modes in graphene-based systems have mostly been limited to models that neglect the skew interlayer hoppings $\gamma_3$ and $\gamma_4$~\cite{g-CDL-1,g-CDL-2,g-CDL-3,g-CDL-4}.
+These skew hoppings play a more significant role than the vertical hopping $\gamma_1$ in determining the influence of interlayer shear displacement on the CDLs.